Your Holistic Home

-Fuel your fridge the way your body wants to be fueled, alive, whole and loaded with life force.
+Fuel your fridge the way your body wants to be fueled, alive, whole, and loaded with life force.
 The practice of doing a fridge detox and a life force refuel will make your cells smile with gratitude.

 Be mindful of the language you speak in your home.

 We often forget that our home is our sanctuary and our sacred space.
 Who wants toxic energy in their home?
-It takes patience and discipline but implementing a daily practice of more love and kindness does wonders for the home.
+It takes patience and discipline but implementing a daily practice of more love and kindness does wonder for the home.

 When we see our home as alive and vibrant, we are more mindful of the language we speak in the home.
-Reducing (and eventually eliminating) negative language, gossip and complaining from the home is the first step.
-We can then graduate to replacing this language with love languages of respect, integrity, kindness and well-being.
+Reducing (and eventually eliminating) negative language, gossip, and complaining from the home is the first step.
+We can then graduate to replacing this language with love languages of respect, integrity, kindness, and well-being.

 Your home will thank you and so will your body.